-SW 622: Direct Practice in Mental & Behavioral Health I: Children & Adolescents
+SW 622- Direct Practice in Mental & Behavioral Health I: Children & Adolescents

 This course will critically examine a limited number of mental health disorders, diagnosis and treatment models as they apply to Children and Adolescents.
-This is the first of two required courses on mental health issues in the general population.
 Students will be able to engage, assess, treat and evaluate diverse client populations after completing this course.
-Additionally students will gain an increased understanding of the current U.S. system of mental health care including the primary stakeholders of the U.S. mental health system and specific policies that impact individuals, families and communities in the field of mental health.
-Students will be able to apply specific bio-psycho-social-culture skills and social work values that are required to be a competent and empathic social work provider in the mental health system.
-The format of the class will include lecture, group discussion, films and recorded guest speakers.
-The student learning process is a reciprocal process where you are expected to be engaged and participating learners.
-Because of the limited length of this course students who plan on working specifically in the field of mental health will need additional education either through additional courses or professional trainings.
-3 credits
+Additionally, students will gain an increased understanding of the current U.S. system of mental health care including the primary stakeholders of the U.S. mental health system and specific policies that impact individuals, families and communities in the field of mental health.
+Students will be able to apply specific biopsycho-social-culture skills and social work values that are required to be a competent and empathic social work provider in the mental health system.
+3 credits.

-SW 623: Direct Practice in Mental & Behavioral Health II: Adults and Aging Populations
+SW 623 - Direct Practice in Mental & Behavioral Health II: Adults and Adults Populations

 This course will critically examine a limited number of mental health disorders, diagnosis and treatment models as they apply to adults and the aging population.
 This is the second of two required courses on mental health issues in the general population.
 Students will be able to engage, assess, treat and evaluate diverse client populations after completing this course.
-Additionally students will gain an increased understanding of the current U.S. system of mental health care including the primary stakeholders of the U.S. mental health system and specific policies that impact individuals, families and communities in the field of mental health.
-Students will be able to apply specific bio-psycho-social-culture skills and social work values that are required to be a competent and empathic social work provider in the mental health system.
+Additionally, students will gain an increased understanding of the current U.S. system of mental health care including the primary stakeholders of the U.S. mental health system and specific policies that impact individuals, families and communities in the field of mental health.
+Students will be able to apply specific biopsycho-social- culture skills and social work values that are required to be a competent and empathic social work provider in the mental health system.
 The format of the class will include lecture, group discussion, films and recorded guest speakers.
 The student learning process is a reciprocal process where you are expected to be engaged and participating learners.
 Because of the limited length of this course students who plan on working specifically in the field of mental health will need additional education either through additional courses or professional trainings.
+3 credits.